 Yes – the Bush theatre will be open before and after the show for drinks and food seated in our Library Bar.
 You can book a table in advance via our booking form to avoid disappointment.
 We will be operating both bar and table service and will only be accepting cashless payment to reduce contact.

-If you are ordering food, to guarantee your order arrives before the show, please place your order by 7pm, or 2pm for a matinee.
+If you are ordering food, to guarantee your order arrives before the show, please place your order no later than 30 minutes before the performance begins.

 Please follow the latest Government guidelines on meeting with others.
 You can meet with people from outside of your household or support bubble, but we encourage you to give space to other people and groups.